niccolozanotti/AI4climate.science-vault/Notes/AI/FAIKR/Mod3/Project/FAIKR3 Project.md

 - **Land Interaction**: When hurricanes make landfall, they usually weaken, but if they pass over warm waters near coastal regions, they may undergo rapid intensification.

-You could expand this with more detailed connections depending on data availability.
+Could be expanded/shrunk with more detailed connections depending on data availability.

 **3. Data Collection:**